 Introduction | Fourth Portal plan in December 2019

 Fourth Portal transforms traditional and derelict shops, pubs and public places* into activity and co-working spaces for entrepreneurs, start-ups and creative business people providing relaxed surroundings, ambient atmosphere in an imaginative setting with a range of services, products, events and exhibitions focused on new and future technology.

 How ideas become reality | A personal journey

-Fourth Portal is the brainchild of founder, John McKiernan (history here) who is fascinated by how ideas form and become reality, whether it's a business, technology or a work of art.
+Fourth Portal is the brainchild of founder John McKiernan (history here) who is fascinated by how ideas form and become reality, whether it's a business, technology or a work of art.
 This fascination is coupled with a frustration with an education system that seeks to systemise the process of bringing an idea to fruition by focusing on acronyms, models and flowcharts.
-Modelling is fine for iteration, making slight change to a product or service, however there is limited value when deciding whether to develop an original idea and make it reality.
+Modelling is fine for iteration, making slight changes to a product or service, however there is limited value when deciding whether to develop an original idea and make it reality.

 Haphazard Business | How ideas become reality

 John once had a small chain of coffee bars in South London and was always intrigued by the number of ideas and schemes customers were trying to develop, whether a business start-up, researching for an academic qualification or creating a work of art.
 The joy, pain and reality in the processes of all these personal journeys shared certain traits: the inconsistency of everyday life, overcoming scepticism of peers, energy to carry through on an idea and of course the stark reality that some ideas are just not very good.

 Emergence of Fourth Portal | A road trip